mleonardallen/CarND-Vehicle-Detection/README.md

 > `vehicle_detection/model.py`, method `fit`

 Before training the classifier, I split the data into training and testing datasets using `sklearn.model_selection.train_test_split`.
-The test dataset is witheld so we can verify the trained model can generalize against unseen data.
+The test dataset is withheld so we can verify the trained model can generalize against unseen data.

 > `vehicle_detection/model.py`, method `fit` on `line 101`